SUMMER

 The Summer Workshop provides a space for undergraduate students interested in journalism, criticism, politics, art, and nonprofit work to learn about and practice engaging the public through dialogue and writing.

 All student expenses, including tuition, room, and board, are covered.
-College credit is offered to all attendees.

-FREE FOR ALL
+FREE FOR ALL ADMITTED STUDENTS

 In both of these workshops we will explore the relationship between our topics together and with the help of compelling thinkers from past and present, facilitating the only kind of robust, living conversation adequate to meeting the challenges that these subjects have always raised.